Cindy Tomasini (Counsellor & Psychotherapist MBACP)

 BACP registered membership number: 169126

-Before working in private practice I offered long and short term psychotherapy/counselling at the Spurriergate Centre for over four years.
+Before working in private practice I offered long and short term psychotherapy/counselling at the Spurriergate Centre for almost five years.

 I very much value and am passionate about personal and professional development and continue to enhance my practice by committing to this on a regular basis.
 This includes all requirements set out by the BACP including professional supervision.